NickEngmann/tabula/README.md

 3) Load Tabula under "Extensions" </br>
 	-Within the Chrome Extension you can sync your notes and get started</br>

-if you wish to change anything to the web app portion, contact me and i'll let you know how to set it up.</br>

 <h2> How To Install the WebApp </h2>
 </br>
 1) Clone/Download This Repo </br>